ebcp-dev/react-webpack/README.md

 # react-webpack template

-A Webpack 5 template for React and Typescript.
+A Webpack 5 template for Typescript, React and Redux Toolkit.

+Contains a simple Todo List implemented with Redux Toolkit.

 ## Created with: